Skip to Main Content

 Education Law at Piedmont University

-EDUC 7730 School Law
+EDEL 7730 School Law

 SPED 7705 Policies and Legal Issues in Special Education

 This course will highlight the history and current status of litigation and school law which serves as the foundation for Special Education.
 The purpose of this course is to teach educators about laws and policies that affect educating students with disabilities.
+There will be 15 hours of directed field experiences embedded for this course.

-EDS 8860 School Law and Ethics
+EDS 8860 Principles of Law, Policy, and Ethics

 This course explores legal and ethical issues that arise in schools.
 It provides school leaders with the knowledge necessary to understand and prevent legal problems and helps school leaders reflect on questions of educational policy and ethics.
 Candidates should gain an understanding of legal principles and interpretations of constitutional statutory laws.
 There is a focus on the school-based decision-making process at the local school level.